mandaw2014/Rally/README.md

 A Simple 3D Racing Game Made In Python With The Ursina Engine

-So far the game includes:

-Drifting

-Score + Highscore

-Particles

-Camera Shake

-3 Maps - Sand Track, Grass Track and Snow Track

-A Garage where you can change the colour of the car

-Multiplayer

 Feel free to leave comments or feedback on how I can improve the game

 # Installation